Float (nautical)

-Floats (also called pontoons) are airtight hollow structures, similar to pressure vessels, designed to provide buoyancy in water.
-Their principal applications are in watercraft hulls, aircraft floats, floating pier, pontoon rhinos, pontoon causeways, and marine engineering applications such as salvage.
+A float (also called a pontoon) is an airtight hollow structure, similar to a pressure vessel, designed to provide buoyancy in water.
+Its principal applications are in watercraft hulls, aircraft floats, floating piers, aquaculture, pontoon bridges, and marine engineering applications such as salvage.

-During World War II the United States Navy Civil Engineer Corps developed a modular steel box (pontoon) for the Seabees to use.
-It was an industrial sized Lego system of pre-drilled pre-cut angle iron and steel plate that could be assembled anywhere for which they became famous.
-They used them to facilitate amphibious landings.
-With the pontoons Seabees assembled docks, causeways, and rhinos to whatever size needed.
-They allowed landings on Sicily where no one thought possible.
-They ferried Patton across the Rhine and put the Marines ashore on Okinawa.
-They would be used during the Korean War in the landing at Inchon in 1950 and again in Lebanon during the 1958 Lebanon crisis.

-Various objects that make use of floats are often referred to synecdochically as pontoons.

 Applications

 Floats make up the multipart hulls of catamarans and trimarans and provide buoyancy for floatplanes, seaplanes and houseboats.
 They are used in pontoon bridges, floating piers, and floats anchored to the seabed for recreation or dockage.
-They are also used in shipbuilding and marine salvage, often deployed uninflated then pressurized to raise a sunken object.
-In military, floats are used as pontoon bridges or transportation platforms for heavier vehicles or machinery.
+They are also used in shipbuilding and marine salvage, often deployed uninflated and then pressurized to raise sunken objects.
+In military applications, floats are used as pontoon bridges or transportation platforms for heavy vehicles or machinery.

 In popular usage, the term pontoon can refer to any of several of the following objects that make use of nautical floats.

 Pontoon boat

 A pontoon boat is a flattish boat that relies on nautical floats for buoyancy.
 Common boat designs are a catamaran with two pontoons, or a trimaran with three.
 In many parts of the world, pontoon boats are used as small vehicle ferries to cross rivers and lakes.